creotiv/go-hi-load-logging-server/README.md

 * Log search with fast grep
 * Result aggregation using pipes pattern
 * Vector Clock with broadcast for correct log ordering
+* Make it faster and cheaper than Grafana Loki

 # The more likes this repo will get the sooner i will start the project.